Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 There's something about the Obamas and arugula.

-And he said, Have you been into the local Whole Foods here and seen the price of arugula?
+And he said, have you been into the local whole foods here and seen the price of arugula?

-Well, the problem was there wasn't any Whole Foods there, and they didn't have arugula in the first place.
+Well, the problem was there wasn't any whole foods there and they didn't have arugula in the first place.

-Ah, it's an elitist vegetable.
+Oh, it's an elitist vegetable.

-And only the ruling class eats arugula.
+And only the ruling class eats arugula was the joke.

 I'm not making it up.

-Yeah, it all sounds it all sounds funny.
+This is, look, it all sounds funny.

-The problem is that well, here it is.
+The problem is that, well, here it is.

 Mrs. Obama let them eat steak and arugula.